plasticmacaroni/bg3-missables/checklist.md

 - ["Help" Glut](https://bg3.wiki/wiki/Avenge_Glut%27s_Circle), but you probably want to betray him
 - Eliminate Nere (which brings you to Grymforge) -- if you've come across the trapped gnomes, don't rest, or this quest will be lost
 - Get your sussur bark here to finish the weapon in Blighted Village
-- Don't forget Icy Metal, Icy Heave, and Icy Crystal are three components that are needed to craft the Mourning Frost staff
+- Don't forget to gather three components that are needed to craft a [frosty staff](https://bg3.wiki/wiki/Mourning_Frost)
 - Defeat the drow that handles hooked horror monsters
 - Fight [a land shark](https://baldursgate3.wiki.fextralife.com/Bulette)
 - If you find a small grave site in a clearing, don't touch it until you read a certain note regarding a canine companion in the Arcane Tower